Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 ZIKRouter also provides a default URLRouter.
 It's easy to communicate with modules via url.

 URLRouter is not contained by default.
-If you wan't to use it, add submodule `pod 'ZIKRouter/URLRouter'` to your  `Podfile` , and call `[ZIKRouter enableDefaultURLRouteRule]` to enable URLRouter.
+If you want to use it, add submodule `pod 'ZIKRouter/URLRouter'` to your  `Podfile` , and call `[ZIKRouter enableDefaultURLRouteRule]` to enable URLRouter.

 You can register router with a url: